getzola/zola/docs/content/documentation/getting-started/configuration.md

 highlight_theme = "base16-ocean-dark"

 # When set to "true", a feed is automatically generated.
+# Can be set for each language separately.
 generate_feed = false

 # The filename to use for the feed.
 Used as the template filename, too.